 There is no doubt when it comes to the sheer bravery these women displayed by assembling together and standing up against a seemingly unbeatable force.
 The strength in their numbers and the relentless hope they had in their cause is something that did not fade away into the annals of history.
 In fact, we continue to reap the benefits of their persistence and fearlessness because many of these autonomous women’s collective continue to stand tall today, keeping the fire burning even decades later.

-Shannon Mathew studied History at Delhi University and graduated in 2016.
-She is currently interning with TYPF.
+Shannon Mathew studied History at the University of Delhi, completing her Bachelors in 2016.
+She is currently interning with The YP Foundation.